sgolodetz/smg-mvdepthnet/README.md

 8. Run `pip install -e .` at the terminal.

-9. Download the pre-built MVDepthNet model (`opensource_model.pth.tar`) and set (at a system level, not in the terminal) an environment variable called `SMGLIB_MVDEPTH_MODEL_PATH` that points to its location on disk.
+9. Download the pre-built MVDepthNet model (`opensource_model.pth.tar`) from [here](https://github.com/HKUST-Aerial-Robotics/MVDepthNet) and set (at a system level, not in the terminal) an environment variable called `SMGLIB_MVDEPTH_MODEL_PATH` that points to its location on disk.

-   (Note: It's currently unavailable from the original download site, so please contact us if you need a copy.)
+   (Note: There was an issue with the original download site that has hopefully now been resolved, but please contact us if you encounter any problems.)

 ### Publications